OpenLiberty/ci.maven/README.md

 </project>
 ```

-If you are using a snapshot version of `liberty-maven-plugin` then you will also need to add the following plug-in repository to your `pom.xml`:
+If you are using a snapshot version of Liberty Maven Plugin then you will also need to add the following plugin repository to your `pom.xml`:

 ```
 <project>